Making travel writing decisions about a potential travel story or

 However, in 2017, Turkey stopped accepting visa applications from American citizens.
 Clearly, there is no point in pitching travel stories about Turkey to American media.

-One travel writing journalist friend suggests this writer pitch her stories to the other English-speaking travel media (U.K, Australia, Canada, New Zealand).
+One of my travel writing journalist friend suggests this writer pitch her stories to the other English-speaking travel media (U.K, Australia, Canada, New Zealand).
 This is sound advice.

 Keep in mind, cutting the U.S. travel media from your magazine distribution list will limit the statistical chances to get your story published.
-Ultimately, the decision is up to the travel writer.
+Ultimately, this travel writing decision is up to the writer and the outlets they pitch.

 A few months ago we were offered a tempting five-day press trip.
 We’d cruise around Myanmar’s Mergui Archipelago, and drop anchor at beautiful, remote white sandy bays.
 We’d snorkel with colorful marine life through warm, clear water.